Brantley Gilbert: Career

-2007-2013: A Modern Day Prodigal Son and Halfway to Heaven
+2007–2013: A Modern Day Prodigal Son and Halfway to Heaven

 Brantley Gilbert went to Nashville as a songwriter, where he signed to Warner Chappell Publishing.
 He continued performing at local venues.
 In 2009, he released his debut album, A Modern Day Prodigal Son, under independent label Average Joes Entertainment.
 He followed with Halfway to Heaven in 2010.

 In 2011, he signed with Valory Music Co., a division of Big Machine Records, who released a deluxe edition of Halfway to Heaven.
 The album was produced by Dann Huff.
 Its first two singles, "Country Must Be Country Wide" and "You Don't Know Her Like I Do", both went to number one on the Hot Country Songs chart.
 After them, "Kick It in the Sticks" peaked at number 34, and "More Than Miles" at number 7 on Country Airplay.
 He won the ACM New Male Artist award in 2013.

-2014-2017: Just as I Am and The Devil Don't Sleep
+2014–2017: Just as I Am and The Devil Don't Sleep

 Gilbert's second Valory album (third overall), Just as I Am, was released in May 2014.
-Its lead single, "Bottoms Up," also reached number one.
-The second single, "Small Town Throwdown," featured guest vocals from labelmates Thomas Rhett and Justin Moore.
-The third single, "One Hell of an Amen," became Brantley's fourth number one hit in 2015.
-The album's fourth single was "Stone Cold Sober," released with the album's platinum edition.
+Its lead single, "Bottoms Up", also reached number one.
+The second single, "Small Town Throwdown", featured guest vocals from labelmates Thomas Rhett and Justin Moore.
+The third single, "One Hell of an Amen", became Brantley's fourth number one hit in 2015.
+The album's fourth single was "Stone Cold Sober", released with the album's platinum edition.

-Ahead of his fourth album, The Devil Don't Sleep, Gilbert released the single "The Weekend" as the album's leadoff single.
-Also included on the album is "The Ones That Like Me."
+Ahead of his fourth album, The Devil Don't Sleep, Gilbert released the single "The Weekend" as the album's lead single.
+Also included on the album is "The Ones That Like Me".

 A deluxe edition of The Devil Don't Sleep includes ten bonus tracks: five demos, and five tracks cut from a live performance at the Red Rocks Amphitheatre.